Rays vs Orioles: Odds, Spread, and Total

 Rays vs Orioles Predictions and Picks

-Tampa Bay is 35-40 on the road and 4-6 in its last 10 games.
-The Rays are 15th in runs scored, 10th in batting average, 19th in on-base percentage, and 13th in slugging percentage.
-They are ranked ninth in ERA.
+Tampa Bay is 36-41 on the road and 4-6 in its last 10 games.
+The Rays are 16th in runs scored, 10th in batting average, 19th in on-base percentage, and 13th in slugging percentage.
+They are ranked 10th in ERA.

 Yandy Diaz leads the team in batting average.
-In the Red Sox series, Diaz had six hits, including a home run and two RBIs.
-Tampa Bay will look to keep the offense trending up and get some early rallies.
-On the mound for Rays is Ryan Pepiot, who is 11-11, with a 3.77 ERA.
-He has 14 quality starts this season and two of his three outings against the Orioles this season were ugly ones.
+So far in this series, Diaz is hitless.
+Tampa Bay will look to keep the offense trending up and have the pitching settle in early.
+On the mound for the Rays is Drew Rasmussen, who is 10-5, with a 2.80 ERA.
+He has eight quality starts this season and back on June 19, he gave up two earned against the Orioles.

 Gunnar Henderson leads the team in batting average and RBIs.
-In the Yankees series, Henderson had four hits and one RBI.
-Baltimore will look for some early offense and have that pitching settle in as well.
-On the mound for the Orioles is Dean Kremer, who is 10-10, with a 4.39 ERA.
-He has eight quality starts this season and in three outings against Tampa this season, he allowed one earned run or less, in each of those starts.
+So far in the Rays series, Henderson has one hit and two RBIs.
+Baltimore will look to bounce back on offense and play cleaner defense.
+On the mound for the Orioles is Cade Povich, who is 3-8, with a 5.32 ERA.
+He has three quality starts this season and has pitched decently in his last few outings, but walks have been an issue.